Is Surrogacy Legal in the State of Alabama?

 Who Can Pursue Surrogacy in Alabama

-Married couples, unmarried couples, and single intended parents can generally pursue gestational surrogacy in Alabama.
-LGBTQ+ intended parents can also pursue surrogacy, with many courts recognizing both parents by order when supported by the facts; in some cases, the non-genetic parent may need an adoption if a court will not grant a two-parent order.
-A genetic connection to at least one intended parent often streamlines the path to a pre-birth order, while arrangements involving donor gametes without any genetic link may require additional steps such as post-birth orders or adoption.
+Married couples, unmarried partners, and single intended parents may pursue gestational surrogacy in Alabama.
+LGBTQ+ intended parents can proceed, though the non-genetic parent may be asked to complete an adoption or additional parentage step depending on the judge.
+A genetic connection to at least one intended parent often streamlines obtaining a court order, while use of donor gametes or embryos may increase the likelihood of post-birth proceedings.

 Potential Challenges in Alabama